-When an act of killing occurs in the heat of the moment, without premeditation or intent, it is legally distinguished from murder – this is known as voluntary manslaughter.
-Also referred to as “homicide,” voluntary manslaughter carries significant consequences under the law.
+When an unplanned act of killing, devoid of premeditation or intent, takes place, it is legally classified as voluntary manslaughter.
+Also known as “homicide,” this offense carries significant repercussions under the law.

-In Washington, as well as throughout Pennsylvania, those charged with voluntary manslaughter face severe punishments, including lengthy prison sentences.
+In Washington and throughout Pennsylvania, individuals charged with voluntary manslaughter face severe punishments, including lengthy prison sentences.
 If you find yourself in this challenging situation, having an experienced Washington PA criminal lawyer by your side becomes paramount.
 They will navigate this stressful journey with you, offering an effective and compelling defense.

 Facts About Voluntary Manslaughter

-Voluntary manslaughter occurs when someone is killed as a result of sudden and intense emotions provoked by:
+Voluntary manslaughter is the result of sudden and intense emotions provoked by:

 - The person who was killed